michaelruocco/fantasy-football/README.md

 ## Next steps

 1. error handling in client
-2. further unit coverage
-3. acceptance / intergration testing
+2. acceptance / integration testing
-4. return 200 from create if entity already exists, rather than always 200.
+3. return 200 from create if entity already exists, rather than always 201.
-5. add a players endpoint that does not have parent resource of clubs.
+4. add a players endpoint that does not have parent resource of clubs.